-If you haven’t already, try this immune-healthy soup: Spinach and Broccoli Velouté.
+If you haven’t already, try these immune-healthy soups: Spinach & Broccoli Velouté and immune-boosting Chicken Soup.

 You could break these crackers up to go on top or eat them alone for a fabulous crunchy snack: Immune-system Boosting Seed Crackers.

-Here’s something sweet that your immune system will like, too: Low Carb Paleo Mandarin and Almond Muffins.
+Here’s something sweet that your immune system will like, too: Low Carb Paleo Mandarin & Almond Muffins.

 Make the change of season a time for a change-up!

-I recommend the Six Week Reset as an excellent place to start.
+I recommend the potent and popular Six Week Reset as an excellent place to start.